What is the ASC?

 Can I visit the ASC Clubhouse?

-The Clubhouse is open to the public by appointment only, and appointments must be made during regular business hours 09:00 AM - 05:00 PM (PST), Monday-Friday.
+Due to Covid-19, the Clubhouse is not currently open to the general public.
+When the situation improves, the facility will be open to the public by appointment only, and they must be made during regular business hours 09:00 AM - 05:00 PM (PST), Monday-Friday.
 Also, the Society usually hosts an Open House on or close to the same weekend as the ASC Awards.
 Details about the Open House are advertised in American Cinematographer, on our website under Events, and on Facebook, Instagram and Twitter.
 You can learn more about the Clubhouse here.

 Can I buy a ticket to the ASC Awards?